hughescoding/liri-node-app/README.md

     node liri.js movie-this 'movie name here'     (use quotes for multi-word song titles)

-This will output the following information to your terminal:
+This will search the **OMDB** and will output the following information to your terminal:

        Title of the movie.
        * Year the movie came out.